What is yeast overgrowth management?

 This approach uses antifungal agents, probiotics and changes in diet.
 The person takes antifungal agents (usually orally) to kill the yeast in the intestines.
-Some foods with antifungal properties, like garlic and grapefruit seed extract, can also be used in this approach.
+Some foods with antifungal properties, like kefir, garlic and grapefruit seed extract, can also be used in this approach.
 Probiotic agents including acidophilus and lactobacillus are added to the diet to restore a healthy balance in the intestines.

 Dietary changes like limiting sugar and yeast are also part of this approach.
 It’s claimed that eating these foods promotes yeast overgrowth.

 There are no standard guidelines for how long this treatment should go on.

 It costs money to buy antifungal agents and probiotics, and to make dietary changes.